Norbert: It makes too much sense to stick together.

 - In the fight with Beth'tilac, a few members must fight her on top of her web while the rest fight down below.
 However, it is possible to only send a tank and a healer up, and it is possible (albeit difficult) to send no one up at all.

-- In Gunnerkrigg Court, Antimony left Kat in a pitch-black room, and the readers immediately started scolding her for it.
-To be fair, she left her personal demon with her.
+- In Gunnerkrigg Court, Antimony left Kat in a pitch-black room.
 In spite of a brief scare, they both turn out okay.

-- Tower of God: After Baam's apparent death, Koon decided that it would be best if he and Rachel separated from the group, while the rest would climb faster under the leadership of Ship Leesoo.
-He does it because he realized that Rachel actually killed Baam, that it wasn't just her plan and that she was his only lead to the rest of the conspiracy.
+- Tower of God: After Bam's apparent death, Khun decided that it would be best if he and Rachel separated from the group, while the rest would climb faster under the leadership of Shibisu.
+He does it because he realized that Rachel actually killed Bam, that it wasn't just her plan and that she was his only lead to the rest of the conspiracy.
 Splitting up also prevented the rest of the team from noticing that Rachel was faking her disability and disbanding.

 - The Order of the Stick had the title party get split up for a few months.
 There was much dancing in the streets when they were finally reunited.